Skip to content

 Programs receiving funding from the Washington Home Visiting Services Account (HVSA) will receive early registration access.

-• Strategies to address unique field related concerns around physical well-being while providing home visits.
+• Have strategies to address unique field related concerns around physical well-being while providing home visits.

-• Field-readiness procedures that should be in place before and during a home visit.
+• Know field-readiness procedures that should be in place before and during a home visit.

-• How other agencies handle emergency field concerns and the policies they have in place to support staff and families’ well-being.
+• Understand how other agencies handle emergency field concerns and the policies they have in place to support staff and families’ well-being.

-• How to reflect on cultural norms and biases embedded in field-related concerns.
+• Understand how to reflect on cultural norms and biases embedded in field-related concerns.

 Details: This training is a 2-hour virtual webinar.
-There are two training options available:
+This training will be offered two times in SFY26:

 Washington State Home Visiting Training Opportunities